djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 ### VisualEffect Parameters

-All Add...Effect() methods have the following parameters in common:
+All methods for adding visualeffects require the following parameters:

 * current_state - name of the state that this visualeffect should be added to.
-* visual_id - (optional) a unique string ID for this visualeffect.
+* visual_id - (optional for all but custom visualeffects) a unique string ID for this visualeffect.

 ### Built-in VisualEffects